 If it’s not already installed, install the version you want to upgrade to.
 The command you’ll use to install the desired Ruby version will depend on the version manager you’re using.
 If you’re a Ruby on Mac Prime customer, you’ll run

 If you have Ruby on Mac Ultimate, you’ll use the

 romCLI, which installs Ruby almost three times faster than Prime, and faster than any other Ruby version manager.
 It also automatically uses the best configuration settings for that version.
 Stay tuned for a comprehensive comparison of all the major version managers, coming soon to this blog.

-If you need to install 2.6.10, you’ll either need to use Ruby on Mac Ultimate, or try one of the solutions in my article about installing Ruby 2.6.10 on macOS.
+If you need to install Ruby 2.6.10 or older, you’ll either need to use Ruby on Mac Ultimate, or try one of the solutions in my article about installing Ruby 2.6.10 on macOS.

 - Quit and restart your terminal app.

 If you track changes with Git, create a new branch:

 - Open your project in your favorite editor, and find all files that specify the current Ruby version.
 This will usually be in